bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 ---
 date: 2021-12-28T16:07:52.000-05:00
-title: Telling the Stories of 2021 through our Acquisitions
+title: 'Mapping 2021 in our Latest Acquisitions '
 description: We added many new maps to the collections in 2021 — and some of them are particularly resonant with what happened in 2021
 image: "/uploads/2021-12-29/its-an-interesting-world.jpeg"